Mount Balatukan

-Mount Balatukan is a massive potentially active compound stratovolcano in the Southern island of Mindanao, Philippines.
+Mount Balatukan is a potentially active compound stratovolcano in the Southern island of Mindanao, Philippines.
 It is the highest point in the province of Misamis Oriental.
 The volcano has no historical eruptions but displays fumarolic activity.
 The 2450 m mountain is topped by a triangular shaped caldera 15 km long and 10.6 km at its widest.
 The Balatocan River emanates from and drains the huge crater.

 The mountain is a protected area in the country classified as a Natural Park, the Mount Balatukan Range Natural Park.
 The park has an area of 8,040.00 ha with a buffer zone of 1,222.00 ha.
 It was created on March 6, 2007 by Proclamation no. 1249.

 Location

 Mount Balatukan is wholly located in Province of Misamis Oriental in the Northern Mindanao region of the Philippines.
 The coastal road between Balingasag, Misamis Oriental and Gingoog rims the northern perimeter of the mountain on the north coast of Mindanao.